MichaelJSr/DST-Balancing-Mod/README.md

 - Scaled Chest:
 	- 16 slots (from 12)
-	- 1 claustrophobia range (from 1.5)
+	- 1 claustrophobia radius (from 1.5)

 - Ornate Chest:
 	- 25 slots (from 9)
 	- New recipe: 4 thulecite, 4 living logs, 4 moonrocks, 200 stingers
+	- 1.5 claustrophobia radius

 - Houndius Shootius:
 	- 24 health regeneration (from 12 to 24)